 About Bagnolese Sheep

-an autochthonous breed from Campania, Italy that got its name from the village
+are an autochthonous breed from Campania, Italy that got its name from the

-of Bagnoli Irpino in the province of Avellino.
-They probably derives from the
+village of Bagnoli Irpino in the province of Avellino.
+They probably derives

-crossbreeding of the Barbaresca breed and the local breeds of the Apennines.
+from the crossbreeding of the Barbaresca breed and the local breeds of the

-Over time they spread from Irpinia to the entire region up to the provinces of
+Apennines.
+Over time they spread from Irpinia to the entire region up to the

-white sheep with black spots.
-There are excellent dairy products derived from
+medium-large white sheep with black spots.
+There are excellent dairy products

-its milk: pecorino as well as ricotta cheese (fresh or salted and aged).
-They
+derived from its milk: pecorino as well as ricotta cheese (fresh or salted and

 (province of Avellino) they are still largely kept in wild or semi wild state,